ng-Classic/ng-classic/aio/content/guide/upgrade-setup.md

     </code-example>

 1. Install the `systemjs-plugin-babel` package.
-    This will later be used to load the Angular Classicframework files, which are in ES2015 format, using SystemJS.
+    This will later be used to load the Angular Classic framework files, which are in ES2015 format, using SystemJS.

     <code-example format="shell" language="shell">